 Gold Hall was built by architect Hobart Brown Upjohn and named after alumnus Charles Wyllis Gold.

-The cornerstone is laid for the Memorial Bell Tower, a monument to honor State College alumni who had been killed during World War I.
+The cornerstone was laid for the Memorial Bell Tower, a monument to honor State College alumni who were killed during World War I.

 Page Hall was built by Hobart Brown Upjohn and named for Walter Hines Page, who was a member of the Watauga Club and instrumental in the founding of the college.

-Ricks Hall, built by Thomas Wright Cooper and G. Murray Nelson, opens to house the Agricultural Extension Service, Agricultural Economics and Business, Agricultural Information, and Horticulture departments.
+Ricks Hall, built by Thomas Wright Cooper and G. Murray Nelson, opened to house the Agricultural Extension Service, agricultural economics and business, agricultural information, and horticulture departments.
 It was named for Robert Henry Ricks.

-Chinqua-Penn Plantation, near Reidsville, North Carolina, was the home of Mr. and Mrs. Jefferson Penn.
-NC State University would help operate the plantation from 1959 to 2006.
+Chinqua-Penn Plantation, near Reidsville, NC, was the home of Mr. and Mrs. Jefferson Penn.
+NC State would help operate the plantation from 1959 to 2006.

-The new gymnasium on campus is named after Frank Thompson (Class of 1910), a former athlete at State College who was killed during service in WWI.
+The new gymnasium on campus was named after Frank Thompson (class of 1910), a former athlete at State College who was killed during service in WWI.

-The south wing and center of Syme Hall were completed.
-The architect was Hobart Upjohn.
+The south wing and center of Syme Hall were completed by architect Hobart Upjohn.
 Syme Hall was later named for alumnus George F. Syme.

 Bagwell Hall served as a dormitory and was built by Hobart Brown Upjohn.
 It was named for Eugene Cleveland Bagwell, an alumnus in civil engineering.
 It was financed by the Public Works Administration.

 Thompson Hall was dedicated as Thompson Gymnasium on this date.
-It was the first on-campus home dedicated to basketball.
+It was the first on-campus home dedicated to basketball and the Department of Physical Education (now the Department of Health & Exercise Studies).
 Previously, home basketball games had been played in Raleigh Memorial Auditorium.
 The building was designed by architect Hobart Upjohn and named for alumnus Frank Martin Thompson.
 The NC State basketball team played there until Reynolds Coliseum opened in 1949.

 When opened in 1938, the building was originally named Daniels Hall for Josephus Daniels.
 It was built by Hobart Brown Upjohn to house Electrical Engineering and Physics.
-In June 2020 the name was removed due to Daniels’ strong ties to white supremacy.
+The building was later renamed 111 Lampe Drive.

-Sometimes called the Ceramic Engineering Building, it contained a laboratory for the Dept. of Ceramic Engineering.
+The Ceramics Building, or Ceramic Engineering Building, was built in 1926 and contained a laboratory for the Department of Ceramic Engineering.
 A smokestack sat beside the structure.
-Both were demolished in 1967-1968, and Poe Hall was later constructed on the site.
+Both structures were demolished in 1967-1968, and Poe Hall was later constructed on the site.

 Polk Hall was built by Hobart Brown Upjohn and named for Leonidas LaFayette Polk.